-If an applicant does not meet the eligibility criteria based on meeting the conditions of visual impairments in this policy, or could benefit from additional VR services, the consumer will be referred to the Delaware Division of Vocational Rehabilitation (DVR).
-For additional information, reference should be made to the Memorandum of Understanding (MOU) between DVI and DVR (including Delaware Code Title 31 Chapter 2108).
+If an applicant does not meet the eligibility criteria based on meeting the conditions of visual impairments in this policy, or could benefit from additional VR services, the consumer will be referred to Delaware Division of Vocational Rehabilitation (DVR).
+For additional information, reference should be made to the MOU between DVI and DVR (including Delaware Code Title 31 Chapter 2108).